The Government of Canada has announced that the import tarifs on US Built boat has been dropped. Used European boats will still incur a 9.5% duty.

 "I'm feeling like an excited kid, I may be able to make it back Fri am and if you're free Fri pm we could do the check then.
 I'll keep you in the loop.
 Thanks for the help.
 I am delighted."

 “Thanks for all your help with Lion Heart, you spent a lot of time dealing with what must after all be a relatively small sale.
 I'll be sure to buy my next boat from you.”

-Breezeway Yachts offers you the benefits of dealing with an experienced, professional team with on the ground coverage from Ottawa through to Cornwall, Kingston, Picton, Belleville, Cobourg, Bowmanville, Whitby, Toronto and the GTA, Oakville, Hamilton, St Catharines and Niagara on the Lake, and our relationships with Brokers throughout North America.
+Breezeway Yachts offers you the benefits of dealing with an experienced, professional team with on the ground coverage from Ottawa through to Cornwall, Kingston, Picton, Belleville, Cobourg, Bowmanville, Whitby, Toronto and the GTA, Oakville, Hamilton, St Catharines to Niagara on the Lake, Sarnia and Windsor.
+We also ultiize our relationships with Brokers throughout North America.

 Whether your goal is to 'SELL MY BOAT', 'FIND A YACHT BROKER' or 'FIND MY NEXT SAILBOAT' or 'FIND MY NEXT POWERBOAT' your best choice in Ontario is Breezeway Yachts.
 In addition to the local market, we source boats throughout North America and cooperate with other brokers to sell our listings.